 26 SAFEMEDICINES Drug Safety Tips For Patients

 Learn how to protect yourself from counterfeit medicines and fake online pharmacies.
-Use SAFEMEDICINES 26 drug safety tips learn how to keep yourself and your loved ones safe from counterfeit drugs.
+Use SAFEMEDICINES 26 drug safety tips to learn how to keep yourself and your loved ones safe from counterfeit drugs.

 Are you a public health communicator who wants to insert this messaging into your own email, social media, print, or other communications channel?
 Click here to download all of this material, including SAFEMEDICINES’ art, which we’ve released under a Creative Commons license.